ibm-cloud-docs/containers/storage-file-vpc-apps.md

 Create your own customized storage class with the preferred settings for your {{site.data.keyword.filestorage_vpc_short}} instance.
 The following example uses the `dp2` [profile](https://cloud.ibm.com/docs/vpc?topic=vpc-file-storage-profiles&interface=ui#dp2-profile).

+If your cluster and VPC are not in the same resource group, you must specify the VPC resource group ID in the `resourceGroup` section and the `kube-<clusterID>` security group ID in the `securityGroupIDs` section.
+You can find the ID of the `kube-<clusterID>` security group by running `ibmcloud is sg kube-<cluster-id>  | grep ID`.
+{: important}

 1. Create a storage class configuration file.